monsonite/SPIder/README.md

 It takes in two serial bit-streams from shift registers A and B, plus a Carry-In, and generates a Sum and Carry output.

-Bit streams A and B can be any length, 16-bits is a good compromise, the serial Adder/Subtractor does not get any more complex.
+Bit streams A and B can be any length, 16-bits is a good compromise, but regardless of wordlength, the serial Adder/Subtractor does not get any more complex.
+Only the input shift registers grow in length.

 The Adder consists of a full adder, but with an XOR gate that negates one of the inputs, allowing 2's complement subtraction to be performed.